Up to 1,000 staff to leave Cork and Dublin airports under severance programme

 Dalton Philips, chief executive, told staff in a letter on Thursday that 850 workers have left while more are due to go in coming weeks.

-“In total, the current right-sizing programme will see more than 1,000 Irish-based staff permanently leave the organisation – that’s about a third of our workforce,” he says.
+“In total, the current right-sizing programme will see more than 1,000 Irish-based staff permanently leave the organisation – that’s about a third of our workforce,” he said.

-According to DAA’s last annual report, the company employed an average of 3,176 people in Ireland and 963 internationally in 2019.
+According to DAA’s latest annual report, the company employed an average of 3,176 people in Ireland and 963 internationally in 2019.

 DAA offered up to two years’ pay and other incentives to staff leaving the company.